PlanMan1717/free-python-ebook/Welcome file.md

 - `name` is a string because `input` will **always** return a string.
 - `input` takes an argument of (almost) any type to be the prompt.
 This is accomplished without any overloads.
 - `print` will print the text specified to the terminal.
 More on this soon.
 - When using a `+` operator to add strings, it is called "concatenation".
-It puts the second string on the end of the first without changing whitewhitespace.
+It puts the second string on the end of the first without changing whitespace.

+We needed no sort of libraries to perform that.
+The functions are called "builtins"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MTUwNjcwOF19
+eyJoaXN0b3J5IjpbMTAxNDEzMTIxNF19
 -->